jenkinsci/mq-notifier-plugin/README.md

 # MQ Notifier Plugin

 This plugin sends a message to an MQ e.g. RabbitMQ each time a build is started and finished.
-The plugin also sends message every time a build is added and removed from the queue.
+The plugin also sends a message every time a build is added and removed from the queue.
 By extending this plugin, developers can add events for when to send messages.

 ## Maintainers